 Whereas 24 hours is the required minimum course work toward the ENDY degree, additional courses may be required to provide necessary background or skills to complete the degree program.
-The student, the dissertation advisor, the Advisory Committee, the Comprehensive Examination Committee, the Dissertation Committee, or some combination of these entities will ordinarily identify such additional course work.
+The student, the dissertation advisor, the Advisory Committee, the Comprehensive Examination Committee, the Dissertation Committee, or some combination of these entities will help the student identify such additional course work.